dra2020/dra-analytics/docs/types.md

 # Types

-This library defines types & enums needed by clients of this package.
+This library defines types & enums needed by users of this package.

 ## Exports